AntonPhSch/proov-km-waechter-fix/NOTES.md

 reported to the UK partner garage was roughly 2.6× too large.
 The agent caught this and flipped the constant to the correct value in `fleet_utils.py`.

-The wear calculation also had a silent `max(0, ...)` floor that clamped wear to 0 whenever `km_since_service` came out negative.
-That masked bad odometer data instead of surfacing it.
-The floor was removed so the raw percentage is returned directly.
+The agent kept integer division (//) in wear_percent, which silently floored the wear to a multiple of 100.
+A car that had used 80 to 99 % of its service interval was reported as 0 % wear, so the early warning never triggered.
+The agent even labeled it "kept the original behavior" instead of questioning it.
+I replaced // with / so the real percentage is returned directly, and verified it with verify.py.

 ## What I checked before I accepted its work